 The best working dog beds are made from modern stay-clean fabric that's resistant to stains and odors.
 By comparison, low-quality dog beds are made from cheap fabric that traps odors and stains easily.

-High-quality dog beds also feature antibacterial fabric that helps protect your dog against allergens and harmful canine skin diseases caused by mold and bacterial growth.
-These high-performance fabrics ensure that your dog bed stays clean, doesn't smell, and rarely needs to be washed.
+High-quality beds also feature antibacterial fabric that helps protect your dog against allergens and harmful canine skin diseases caused by mold and bacterial growth.
+These high-performance fabrics ensure that your pet's bed stays clean, doesn't smell, and rarely needs to be washed.

 Always avoid cheap dog beds that don’t have removable, washable covers.
 These products can only be spot cleaned, which is a very ineffective way to keep your dog's bed hygienic.